Theory

 The pictures above show the actual refractometer that will be used in the experiment.

-1. Applying your sample
+1. Applying the Sample

 Top View

 Pull the lever connected to the light downwards as shown in the picture.
 Then swing the prism open to the left (make sure not to scratch it!).
 At this point it would be wise to double check the area on which the sample is applied to in order to ensure that it is clean (If not, use a Kim wipe and acetone to clean it.
-Allow the acetone to evaporate away).
+Allow the acetone to evaporate completely).
 On the window that has been exposed upon swinging the prism open (the window directly in the center of the picture on the right), apply the sample.
 Make sure the sample covers the ENTIRE window with a thin film.
 Partial application will result in an incorrect refractometer reading and difficulties to observe an 'edge'.

-2. Measuring the refractive index
+2. Measuring the Refractive Index

 Close the hinged prism and return the light source to its original position (all the way down!).